-A health care professional (i.e. medical doctor, nurse practitioner, licensed psychologist, licensed clinical social worker, etc.) must provide a statement that verifies that a significant physical or mental health concern exists and specifically how this is affecting the student's level of academic engagement.
-This letter should be sent directly to the Vice President/Dean of Student Life; however, if the nature of the health concern is such that the student does not want to share this with the Dean, the letter can be sent to the Executive Director of The Wellness Center.
-The Wellness Executive Director will then give a recommendation to the Vice-President/Dean of Student Life.
-This verification letter must include the following information: a) a medical rationale/diagnosis and date initially seen; b) the extent and timing of contact with the student (e.g., family physician, one-time visit, inpatient treatment, six-weeks of counseling) which must be more than I session or appointment to documents progress; c) the extent to which the physical and/or mental health concern is directly impacting the student's academic engagement; and d) a short prognosis/ treatment recommendation and an estimate of future/potential missed class days due to treatment/rehabilitation, etc.
+A health care professional (i.e. physician, nurse practitioner, licensed psychologist, or licensed clinical social worker) must verify that a student has a significant physical or mental health concern and explain how it affects the student's level of academic engagement.
+This letter should be sent to the Executive Director of The Wellness Center.
+This verification letter must include the following information:

+- a) a medical rationale/diagnosis and date initially seen; - b) the extent and timing of contact with the student (e.g., family physician, one-time visit, inpatient treatment, six-weeks of counseling) which must be more than 1 session or appointment that documents progress; - c) the extent to which the health concern is directly impacting the student's academic engagement; - d) a short prognosis/treatment recommendation and an estimate of future/potential missed class days due to recovery, treatment, rehabilitation, etc.